 by Eleni Apostolatos

-“There’s no gene for fate,” declares Vincent, the main character of the 1997 science fiction thriller, GATTACA, after he decides to disguise his imperfect DNA and assume the genetic identity of Jerome Morrow—a genetically manipulated man whose flawless genetic makeup makes him apt for space travel.
-While Vincent’s argument that genes cannot necessarily determine fate is valid, we are entering an age in which Vincent’s statement can be interpreted in a new light: in healthcare, the study of genes is reshaping patients’ fates.
+“There’s no gene for fate,” declares Vincent, the main character of the 1997 science fiction thriller, GATTACA, after he decides to disguise his imperfect DNA and assume the genetic identity of Jerome Morrow—a man whose flawless genetic makeup makes him apt for space travel.
+While Vincent’s argument that genes do not necessarily determine fate is valid, we are entering an age in which Vincent’s statement can be interpreted in a new light: in healthcare, the study of genes is reshaping patients’ fates.

 The correct identification of genes linked to diseases and the prescription of tailored prevention mechanisms and treatments to meet specific needs—a practice known as precision medicine—can alter patients’ futures.
 Physicians involved with precision medicine aim to redefine the use of personal genomics, the study of individuals’ DNA, in healthcare by detecting genetically rooted illnesses and predicting personalized responses to potential treatments.
 In recent years, precision medicine has gained increasing public attention and support.
 The emerging question is: how will the surge of genomics impact the medical field and the health arena, as our society’s emphasis on genomics draws closer to that of GATTACA´s genetically-oriented society?